DengPan012/dengpan012.github.io/index.md

 After graduatation, I work currently as a research assistant with [Dr. Matthew Rushworth](https://www.psy.ox.ac.uk/team/matthew-rushworth) investigating social learning during decision making.
 I am interested in how the global reward states of the environment (poor/rich) modulate our learning about others’ social characters and their potential neural mechanisms (especially the role of dorsal raphe nuclei).

+I am delighted to announce that I will be an incoming PhD student at Oxford Univeristy, Department of Experimental Psychology, working with Dr. Matthew Rushworth.
+So lucky to have this opportunity.
+Many thanks to all people who helped me during my application season!

 ## Favorite words
 > ***"Nothing is to be feared, only to be understood."*** by Maria Curie.